glasnt/emojificate/README.rst

 TL;DR: Take a string, split it into tokens, and if a token is emoji, process it into a nice format.

-As of 0.4.0, string-splitting is now handled by [grapheme](https://github.com/alvinlindstam/grapheme).
+As of 0.4.0, string-splitting is now handled by `grapheme <https://github.com/alvinlindstam/grapheme>`__.

 Given a list of tokens, we can leverage the native `unicodedata <https://docs.python.org/3/library/unicodedata.html>`__ to: